 When is the intent to lien letter sent?

 Now that we’ve established who is required to send the notice of intent to lien form, let’s tackle the next hurdle in this process.
 When do you send it?
-Alas, there are some hard and fast rules for mailing notices of intent to lien in Texas.
+There are some hard and fast rules for mailing notices of intent to lien in Texas.
 First and foremost, you have to invoice the work performed.
 Your billing invoice is due no later than the 15th day of the second month after you performed the work – any later, and you lose your right to file a lien.
 If you invoiced the work and payment were not made, then you can send a pre-lien notice to the owner and general contractor.

 There are different deadlines for sending a pre-lien notice, depending on where you fall in the job hierarchy.
-The 1st tier subcontractors and materials suppliers or those that work directly for the general the contractor is required to send the notice of intent to lien form to the general contractor and owner by the 15th day of the third month after the month the work was performed.
+The 1st tier subcontractors and materials suppliers or those that work directly for the general contractor is required to send the notice of intent to lien form to the general contractor and owner by the 15th day of the third month after the month the work was performed.

-The2nd tier contractors, or those that work for a subcontractor, have one less month than the 1st tier contractors.
+The 2nd tier contractors, or those that work for a subcontractor, have one less month than the 1st tier contractors.
 For more explanation and details on these often-confusing deadlines, check out this chart.